Overview - updated February 2026

 Walking guide

 Just to the north of the starting point is a toilet block and drinks fountain.
-From the large gazebo on the head west towards Cape Peron passed the café strip on the foreshore (Plate 1).
+From the grassed lookout (Plate 1) head west towards Cape Peron passed the café strip on the foreshore.

 Most of the Rockingham foreshore and the Palm Beach foreshore is very narrow with houses, roads and foreshore infrastructure close to the beach (see Plate 2).